 In addition to assets, the statement of financial position includes a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District has multiple items that qualify for reporting in this category:
+The District has multiple items that are reported in this category:

-- The deferred charge on refunding reported in the statement of net position of \$86,247 and \$120,050 for 2020 and 2019 respectively and results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the life of the refunded debt. - The Deferred Outflow of resources related to pension contributions is the amount of the contributions paid after the pension plan measurement date (December 31, 2019 and 2018).
-These employer contributions from January-June 2020 and 2019 were \$205,652 and \$199,367, respectively.
+- The deferred charge on refunding reported in the statement of net position of \$52,443 and \$86,247 for 2021 and 2020 respectively and results from the difference in the carrying value of refunded debt and its reacquisition price.
+This amount is deferred and amortized over the life of the refunded debt. - The Deferred Outflow of resources related to pension contributions is the amount of the contributions paid after the pension plan measurement date (December 31, 2020 and 2019).
+These employer contributions from January-June 2021 and 2020 were \$217,003 and \$205,652, respectively.
 This amount will be amortized using a straight-line amortization method over a period equal to the average of the expected remaining service lives of all employees that are provided with a pension through the pension plan.

-Notes to Financial Statements For the years ended June 30, 2020 and 2019
+Notes to Financial Statements For the years ended June 30, 2021 and 2020